 We went into a panel discussion led by Ian Banks, vice President ECC.
 HE is joined by Seun Adebiyi (Bone marrow registry), Maurice Wiegman (Passiezonderbeperking), Natacha Bolaños (Lymphoma Coalition Europe) & Ronald Brus (myTomorrows).
 Interesting panel discussion about being a pain in the .., forget limitations, never ever quit and how important early access to drugs can be.

 On our final day we talked about change, how to deal with data and how to control it.
 Thank you Erik Teunissen, Kadija Ferryman and Gaston Remmers for your inspiration.
 We also let the Beginners Mind meet with the Experienced Hand.
 Ernst Hafen from ETH Zürich and James N’Dow from the University Aberdeen brought their students to discuss the impact of data on health and evidence based care.
 Dik van Gent from the Eramus Medical Center and his students reflect on the lab perspective.
 Parag Mankeekar and his Indian students talked to us about empathy.
 In the afternoon we worked in groups on these subjects.

-Last but not least we have awarded both Emeritus Professor Dr. Bob Pinedo and Dr. Fritz Schröder with our Hero of Cancer Award for their lifelong achievements in putting patients first.
+Last but not least we awarded Dr. Bob Pinedo and Fr.
+Fritz Schröder, both Emeritus Professor, with the Patient Advocate Hero of Cancer Award for their lifelong achievement in putting patients first.
+Read all about it..